Scientific Name

 Description

-Euphorbia 'Cocklebur', also known as Euphorbia × japonica, is a dwarf succulent that develops a short caudex partly underground and produces branches profusely in every direction to form a dense clump.
+Euphorbia 'Cocklebur', also known as Euphorbia × japonica, is a dwarf succulent that develops a short caudex partly underground and produces branches profusely in every direction, forming a dense clump with age.
 The branches are subspherical, with spirally arranged tubercles, corky scars of fallen leaves, and a tuft of long leaves at the apex, resembling a small pineapple.
-They are up to 2 inches (5 cm) long and up to 1.6 inches (4 cm) in diameter.
-The deciduous leaves are green, lance-shaped, up to 2 inches (5 cm) long, and about 0.3 inches (0.7 cm) wide.
+They can grow up to 2 inches (5 cm) long and 1.6 inches (4 cm) in diameter.
+The deciduous leaves are green, lance-shaped, measuring up to 2 inches (5 cm) long and about 0.3 inches (0.7 cm) wide.

 Flowering has not been observed to date.